garmagelm/Ounass_facebook/README.md

 ## Task3: Dockerize
 Dockerize your code, and make sure the project will be up and running with an only single command.

+## Install Instructions
+Prerequisite: You need to have Docker installed on the system where you'll be running this app.
+[Get Docker](https://docs.docker.com/install/)

+1. Using your command line interface, `cd` to the cloned directory containing the docker-compose.yml file.
+2. Build the images and run the containers:
+    ```sh
+    $ docker-compose up -d --build
+    ```
+3. To stop the application, run `docker-compose down`